Pentax K-1 vs K-3

-The Pentax K-1 and the Pentax K-3 are two enthusiast cameras that were revealed to the public, respectively, in February 2016 and October 2013.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (K-1) and an APS-C sensor.
-The K-1 has a resolution of 36.2 megapixel, whereas the K-3 provides 24.1 MP.
+The Pentax K-1 and the Pentax K-3 are two enthusiast cameras that were officially introduced, respectively, in February 2016 and October 2013.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (K-1) and an APS-C (K-3) sensor.
+The K-1 has a resolution of 36.2 megapixels, whereas the K-3 provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-3 is notably smaller (13 percent) than the Pentax K-1.
 Moreover, the K-3 is markedly lighter (21 percent) than the K-1.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |1.||Pentax K-1||137 mm||110 mm||86 mm||1010 g||760||Y||Feb 2016||1,799||ebay.com|